renderpci/dedalo/docs/diffusion/diffusion_data_flow.md

 In diffusion process the related data is resolve in lot of cases but sometimes is necessary to have links between tables to resolve complex situation, in these cases the column will store an array of  `section_id` of the other table in JSON and how this data is not translatable it will repeat for every row.

-For example if we have 2 informants (two interviewees) for the interview his section will have two `locators` to link with this persons.
+In this sample we have 2 informants (two interviewees) for the interview his section will have two `locators` to link with this persons.

 ```json
 [